-If Foskor (Proprietary) Limited's projected revenue in the first year is 30% higher/lower, with growth rate assumed in subsequent years and other variables remaining constant, the fair value as at 31 December 2020 will increase/decrease by USDnil.
+If Foskor (Proprietary) Limited's projected revenue in the first year is 30% higher/lower, with growth rate assumed in subsequent years and other variables remaining constant, there will be no impact on the fair value at reporting date.

 A revenue growth rate of 20% has been used in the first year of the DCF.
-If the growth rate, assuming the revenue in the base year is achieved, decreases/increases by 1%, the impact on fair value would be USDnil higher or USDnil lower.
+If the growth rate, assuming the revenue in the base year is achieved, decreases/increases by 1%, there will be no impact on the fair value.